 Severe sunburn relief

 I have had a few occasions when I got severely sunburned.
 One of those times was also accompanied by nose bleeding, severe headache, and nausea.
-What helped me was to take a cool shower, take an ibuprofen and apply cool towels on my head.
+What helped me was to take a cool shower, take ibuprofen and apply cool towels on my head.

 When sunburn happens, toxins are released and the fever increases as the body’s immune system kick in.
 This is the time to schedule an appointment with a doctor.

-Stay away from excessive exposure to sun and protect your skin.
+Stay away from excessive exposure to the sun and protect your skin.
 I hope you find some of these home remedies for sunburn useful.